FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/data-requirements.md

 *   A User can have multiple SkillTrees, and each SkillTree can have multiple Skills.
 *   A User can create multiple Notes, which can be associated with Courses, Quests, or Skills.
 *   A User can have multiple BossFights, and each BossFight can have multiple Questions.

-*   A User can create or join multiple Parties, and a Party can have multiple PartyMembers.
+### Many-to-Many Relationships with Junction Tables

+*   Users and Parties have a many-to-many relationship managed through the `PartyMembership` junction table, which stores additional relationship attributes like permission levels and join dates.
+*   Users and Guilds have a many-to-many relationship managed through the `GuildMembership` junction table, which tracks membership status and join dates.
+*   Quests and Skills have a many-to-many relationship managed through the `QuestSkillRelationship` junction table, which defines the type of relationship (requires, rewards, enhances).
+*   Users and Achievements have a many-to-many relationship managed through the `UserAchievement` junction table, which tracks when achievements were earned.
+*   Users and PvP Events have a many-to-many relationship managed through the `PvPParticipant` junction table, which tracks scores, ranks, and participation status.
+*   Guides and Mentor Archetypes have a many-to-many relationship managed through the `GuideMentorArchetype` junction table, which tracks selected archetypes and their active status.
+*   Knowledge Packs and Marketplace Items have a many-to-many relationship managed through the `KnowledgePackItem` junction table, which tracks the order of items within packs.
+*   Marketplace Items/Codex Entries and Meta Skills have a many-to-many relationship managed through the `ItemMetaSkill` junction table, which tracks relevance scores and tagging information.

+### Hierarchical and Unidirectional Relationships

-*   A Party can have one PartyStash, which can contain multiple StashItems.
+*   A Party can have one PartyStash, which can contain multiple PartyStashItems, creating a hierarchical relationship that prevents circular dependencies.
-*   A User can be a Guild Master for multiple Guilds, and a Guild can have multiple GuildMembers.
-*   A Guild Master can create multiple GuildQuestTemplates, which can be instantiated as GuildQuests.
+*   A Guild Master (User) can create multiple GuildQuestTemplates, which can be instantiated as GuildQuests, maintaining a unidirectional flow of relationships.
-*   A Guide can be assigned to multiple Players, and a Player can have multiple Guides.
-*   A Game Master can create multiple GlobalEvents and EventScripts.
+*   Guide-Player relationships are managed through the `GuideAssignment` entity, which creates a structured relationship between Users in different roles without direct circular references.
+*   The EternalCodex can contain multiple CodexEntries, which reference MarketplaceItems through a unidirectional relationship, preventing circular dependencies.

+### Ownership and Transaction Relationships

-*   A User can earn multiple Achievements, and an Achievement can be earned by multiple Users.
+*   A User has one UserWallet, which can be involved in multiple Transactions as either sender or receiver.
+*   Transactions can reference MarketplaceItems through an optional foreign key, creating a unidirectional relationship that prevents circular dependencies.
-*   A User can list multiple MarketplaceItems, and a MarketplaceItem can have multiple ItemRatings.
+*   A User can list multiple MarketplaceItems as a seller, and a MarketplaceItem can have multiple ItemRatings from different Users, with clear directional relationships that avoid circularity.

-*   A User has one UserWallet, which can be involved in multiple Transactions.
-*   The EternalCodex can contain multiple CodexEntries, which are elevated from MarketplaceItems.
-*   A KnowledgePack can contain multiple PackItems, which reference MarketplaceItems or CodexEntries.
-*   A MarketplaceItem or CodexEntry can be tagged with multiple MetaSkills.
+### Administrative Relationships

+*   A Game Master (User) can create multiple GlobalEvents and EventScripts, maintaining a unidirectional relationship that prevents circular dependencies.

 ## Data Migration and Versioning